 We sing our versions of lyrics for long only to realize in the end that we have been wrong throughout.
 This doesn’t feel good.
 The same way, when we believe something to be true but years after we find that it isn’t, that hurts as well.
 We have certain misconceptions that the world wants us to believe in.
 And we did.
 However, not all of them are completely wrong.
 Only a part of them is true.
 So from the common beliefs about Mac books to the inventor of the light bulb, here are 12 such misconceptions people believe.

 1. Thomas Crapper Invented Flush Toilet

 In reality, they were used during the Indus Valley Civilization as early as the 26th BC century.

 If you see it without the atmospheric interference, you’d realize that it is actually white.
 Ask the astronauts about it.

 3. Einstein Failed Maths

 No, not even close.
-In fact, this guy aced math.
+In fact, this guy aced math with minimized chances of errors and duplicate data.
 This misconception started when he failed his first attempt of the entrance exam of Swiss Federal Polytechnic School.
 However, at that time he was two years younger than everyone else.

 4. People Thought The Earth Is Flat During The Middle Ages